federgraph/federgraph.github.io/_posts/2017-08-16-fmx-viewport-resizing.md

 > Use a draw counter to check.

 If it will draw a few times during startup this will probably be OK.
-And if find that resizing seems to work ok: this is good for you, but keep in mind that there might still be a problem.
+If you find that resizing seems to work ok: good for you, but keep in mind that there might still be a problem.

 Back to alignment: Do not align.